markpking2/node-express-rds/readme.md

 Once you're in, type `cd ../../opt/elasticbeanstalk/deployment`

-In this directory is an **env** file that AWS injects into our server.
+In this directory is an **env** file with the key : value pairs that AWS loads into our server.
 We will need to export these values so we can use them in the terminal.

 You can view the values by typing `cat env`